Torah ark

 A Torah ark (also known as the hekhal, היכל, or aron qodesh, אֲרוֹן קׄדֶש) is an ornamental chamber in the synagogue that houses the Torah scrolls.

+Portuguese Sephardic parochet covering a Torah ark, silk and metallic embroidery, c.
+1760–1770.

 History

 Arks in the Yochanan ben Zakai Synagogue in Old Jerusalem.
 The building was originally constructed in the 17th century.

 The ark is also known as the ark of law, or in Hebrew the Aron Kodesh (אָרוֹן קׄדֶש) or aron ha-Kodesh ('holy ark') in Ashkenazi communities and as the Hekhal ('sanctuary') among Sefardi communities.
 The name Aron Kodesh is a reference to the Ark of the Covenant, which was stored in the Holy of Holies in the inner sanctuaries of both the ancient Tabernacle and the Temple in Jerusalem.
 Similarly, Hekhál (הֵיכָל 'palace'; also written hechal, echal, heichal or Echal Kodesh—mainly among Balkan Sephardim) was used in the same time period to refer to the inner sanctuary.
 The hekhal contained the Menorah, Altar of Incense and Table of the Showbread.